 Aground has neat retro style cutscenes and a fair amount of story.

-You will be collecting wood, mining ore, and crafting ever better tools.
-But you will also be doing things such as capturing boars and wyrms, raising baby dragons, sailing ships and at some point, you may even become a space-faring hero, hardly resembling the shipwrecked survivor from many hours past.
+You will be collecting wood, mining ore, and crafting tools.
+You will also be doing things such as capturing boars and wyrms, raising baby dragons, sailing ships and at some point, you may even become a space-faring hero, hardly resembling the shipwrecked survivor from many hours past.
 The progressional incline is pretty incredible.
 They did not do it half-assed, its done in a very well balanced and fun manner.

 The controls are almost entirely keyboard based.
 I did find this somewhat clunky so I plugged in a controller and found the controls more to my liking.
 The visual style is a bit hard on the eyes initially, but once your vision adjusts its kind of charming, especially with retro style music to accompany it.